How to hire a fractional CTO: the playbook

 Frequently asked questions

-Where do you find fractional CTOs?
+Where do you find a good fractional CTO?

 How long does it take to hire a fractional CTO?